fmatthew5876/stdcxx-bitset/proposal/draft.md

 ====================

 We will now describe the additions to the `<experimental/bitset>` header.
-This new declaration is aimed to eventually the current `std::bitset`.
+This new declaration is aimed to eventually replace the current `std::bitset`.

     namespace std {
     namespace experimental {